Methodology

 Preprocessing: the tool will merge the population and incidence data based on geographic intersections using the

-Estimation by Endpoint: the tool will then calculate excess mortality by endpoint:
+Estimation by Endpoint: the tool will then calculate excess mortality or incidence by endpoint:

 - The population-incidence data are spatially merged with the exposure concentrations estimated in the Concentration Module.

-- For each row of the intersection, the excess mortality is estimated based on the function of choice (currently, only Krewski).
+- For each row of the intersection, the excess mortality or incidence is estimated based on the function of choice (currently, only Krewski for PM2.5).

-- Excess mortality is summed across age ranges by ISRM grid cell and racial/ethnic group.
+- Excess mortality or incidence is summed across age ranges by ISRM grid cell and racial/ethnic group.

 Once all endpoints are done:

-- Export and Visualize: excess mortality is exported as a shapefile and as a plot.
+- Export and Visualize: excess mortality and incidence is exported as a shapefile and as a plot.

 Other Features